Calabonga/Microservice-Template/AspNetCore v7.0/Calabonga.Microservice.IdentityModule/Calabonga.Microservice.IdentityModule.Web/readme.md

 # Description:

-This template implements Web API functionality using minmal API feature from NET 7.0
+This template implements Web API functionality using minimal API feature from NET 7.0